How to Change the Version of TypeScript Compiler in VSCode

 Command palette in VSCode

-You'll need to gain focus on a .ts or .tsx file before opening command palette, otherwise the options with TypeScript prefix won't show.
+You'll need to gain focus on a .ts or .tsx file before opening the command palette, otherwise the options with TypeScript prefix won't show.

 Select the Workspace Version (node_modules/typescript/lib):